Policy

 policy of BWC to handle an alleged mesothelioma claim in the same manner as a

-statutory occupational disease claim except that BWC shall refer the claim for
+statutory occupational disease claim except that BWC will refer the claim for a

-a physician file review, not an independent medical examination, prior to the initial claim determination.
+physician file review (PFR), not an IME, prior to the initial claim

-of death due to occupational disease, BWC shall refer the claim to a qualified
+death due to occupational disease, BWC will refer the claim to a qualified

-medical specialist for a physician file review.
-Refer to the Death Claims policy for additional
+medical specialist for a PFR.
+Refer to the Death

 1. Compensation